 This course is suitable for advanced users of Microsoft Excel looking to further increase their knowledge of VBA.

-A beginners knowledge of Microsoft Excel VBA is required, or completion of our Excel VBA Introduction course.
+A good working knowledge of the topics covered in the Microsoft Excel VBA Introduction course is required, or completion of our Excel VBA Introduction course.

 - By the end of the course the delegate will be fully competent in the fundamentals of VBA, including working with functions, understanding objects, using expressions, variables and intrinsic functions.